slowernews/wisdom-tldr/README.md

 ###On identity

 You are your deeds.
 Have personal accountability.
-Know yourself.
 Invest in yourself.

 > *'Weakness of attitude becomes weakness of character.'*